 Difficulty: Moderate (Steep slope; wide marked path through farmland)

 Distance: 16 kilometres (6 hours return to the Roy’s Peak Track carpark)

 5. The Tongariro Alpine Crossing in Tongariro National Park

 Comprised of 19.4 kilometers of old lava flows, beautiful water-filled explosion craters, steaming vents, hot springs, and stunning views of the iconic Mt Ngauruhoe (aka Mt.
 Doom for my Lord of the Rings fans out there) – I can safely say that the Tongariro Alpine Crossing is one of the toughest yet most rewarding hikes that my body has traversed to date.
 I will be the first to admit that I am not the most fit person, with the longest hike before this being at most 10km.
 I will also be the first to admit that I am not very good friends with heights, so the idea of trekking across a very rocky, very windy and just wide enough to fit my body on trail along a volcano rim with a drop further than my brain will allow me to comprehend is definitely not my cup of tea.
 That said, I completed the hike in the average time (6 hours), managed to not get any sore muscles from the experience AND most importantly smiled (at least on the inside) the entire way.
+To find out more about my experience hiking the Tongariro Alpine Cross click here.
 So let curiosity be your compass and give it a go yourself!

 Distance: 19.2 kilometers of steep and rocky climbs

-For more tips and inspiration for you upcoming New Zealand click here.
+For more tips and inspiration for your upcoming New Zealand adventures, click here.